lesc-utfpr/flight_review/README.md

 git clone --recursive https://github.com/PX4/flight_review.git cd flight_review/app
 pip install -r requirements.txt
 # Note: preferably use a virtualenv
+# Note 2: you must use a venv to get python 3.9 on ubuntu 20.

 # Note: if you get an error about "ModuleNotFoundError: No module named 'libevents_parse'" update submodules
 git submodule update --init --recursive